koziniec/HSRP/_docs/lab-exercise.md

 - Configure the following IP addresses on the devices and remember to use the "no shutdown" command.

 ### Step 2
+- On each of the distribution routers add the following commands to allow us to Telnet to them later in the lab.
 <pre>
 Router(config)#<b>line vty 0 4</b>
 Router(config-line)#<b>password cisco</b>